h = andrewsplot(X,...)

 for each observation.

 group can also be a categorical

-array, character matrix, or cell array of strings containing a group
+array, character matrix, or cell array of character vectors containing

 optional lineseries object properties to the specified values for